-The Receiver is not aware of any litigation against Receivership Entities that was pending at the time of his appointment, and the Consolidated Order enjoins the filing of any litigation against Receivership Entities without leave of Court.
+The Receiver is not aware of any litigation against Receivership Entities that was pending at his appointment, and the Consolidated Order enjoins the filing of any litigation against Receivership Entities without leave of Court.

 a.
 The Government's Civil Forfeiture Action